vonubisch/Cordova-PhoneGap-Babel-React-Hotloader-Webpack-OnsenUI-FontAwesome/README.md

 - Fix console errors
 - Demo more UI stuff with OnsenUI-react
 - Remove a lot of junk like other icons, themes and modules
-- OnsenUI Form icons are messed up, other icon set?

 ## Start application
 Run via the CLI: